shriya22/dataviz_proj/README.md

 * **Avoid misleading visuals**: It is a good practise to include zero baseline in our plot.
 If the axes don't start from 0, it will mislead the audience.

-+ **Keep your visualizations clear and to the point**:
-  - Primarily keep the plot simple and try not to include information that isn't important.
+* **Keep your visualizations clear and to the point**: Primarily we have to keep the plot simple and try not to include information that isn't important.
 Avoid overloading the charts, if there are too many things going on in the chart, the audience won't be able to understand anything and the whole point is lost.
-  -	Basically don't overcomplicate the visual, make sure you understand what is to be achieved.
+Basically, don't overcomplicate the visual, make sure you understand what is to be achieved.

-* **Titles/headers**: Keep chart headers simple, avoid making it too long.
+* **Titles/headers**: Keep chart titles simple, avoid making it too long.
 It needs to be clear as to what the chart really is.
 It should basically define the relationship between the variables of interest.
 Don't use interpretive language for the headings(for example: If "substantially"" is used in our header, then the audience might believe that the changes are substantial even though the plot shows us otherwise.
 Hence including such words will put the wrong idea in the audience's minds).

 *	**Fonts**: Keep fonts simple as well.
 Don't distract the audience by using over the top fonts.
 If any message has to be conveyed, it is okay to use bold fonts or italics and such, but is isn't advisable to combine various things at once like using large, underlined, differnt fonts with many colours.

 *	**Captions**: Use captions only if truly required to add more clarity to the visual, but should be avoided if it can mislead the audience.Hence use with caution.

 + **Use the right charts**: Based on the data and the scenario that we want to visualise, we have to be sure to pick the appropriate chart.
 Pick a chart that will captivate the audience in the most effective way.
-  -	**Use panel charts for tall bars**: If some of the bars are really tall compared to the rest, it is advisable to use multiple charts.
+  -	**Use multiple charts for tall bars**: If some of the bars are really tall compared to the rest, it is advisable to use multiple charts.
 This will provide clear information about each of the bars,without omitting vital information.
   -	**Don't use 3D charts**: They are confusing and complicated, and it is very difficult to interpret 3D visualizations as there are too many things going on in these charts.
   -	**Avoid pie charts**: When you have a lot of things to compare, using a pie chart isn't advisable as it can get cluttered and messy.
-Even if there are not many categories to compare, there are better alternatives to pie chart like bar graph.
+Even if there are not many categories to compare, there are better alternatives to pie charts like a bar graph.
 Bar graphs are more intuitive, and they help to better compare the categories than a pie chart.
-Hence in general pie charts have be avoided.
+Hence in general pie charts can be avoided.
   -	**Replace stacked chart with line chart if possible**: Stacked charts are difficult to understand completely, hence line charts can be used instead.
 Again, our main goal is to make the audience understand the graph,but using stacked graphs can cause unneccessary confusion as it isn't as easy to intrepret stacked graphs as compared to line charts.

 *	**Make sure x and y axis scales are present**: If not present then the audience will find it difficult to understand what the visual is trying to convey.